 1. Outstanding illumination quality

 The color rendering index (CRI) of LED photography light is generally high that it can reproduce the actual color of the objects to a great extent.
 Moreover, it can produce brightness with a wide range of color temperature while tungsten and HMI bulb have fixed color temperature.
 Generally, the brightness of low color temperature is relatively yellow while the one of high color temperature looks relatively blue.
 With such LED studio lighting, users can easily adjust the color temperature and white balance to create desired luminous effect.
-Therefore, it is ideal for shooting and photography.
+Therefore, it is ideal to use the LED light for studio photography.

 2. High energy efficiency